ghhwer/opentofu-deployer/README.md

 ## Usage

-Before using OpenTofu Deployer, you need to build the `tf-deployer` image.
+Before using OpenTofu Deployer, you need to build the `tofu-deployer` image.
 Run the following command in the host machine:

 ```bash
 make build